Babinci/Markdown_Documentations/supabase_general_docs/backups.md

 A list of available backups is displayed.
 Select the backup you want to use and click the "Restore" button.
 For projects with PITR enabled, use the date and time selector to specify the exact point in time from which you wish to restore data.

-Once you’ve made your choice, Supabase takes care of the rest.
+Once you've made your choice, Supabase takes care of the rest.
 A new project is automatically created, replicating key configurations from the original, including the compute instance size, disk attributes, SSL enforcement settings, and network restrictions.
 The data will remain in the same region as the source project to ensure compliance with data residency requirements.
 The entire process is fully automated.

 The time required to complete the restoration can vary depending largely on the volume of data involved.
 If you have a large amount of data you can opt for higher performing disk attributes on the source project _before_ starting a clone operation.
 These disk attributes will be replicated to the new project.
 This incurs additional costs which will be displayed before starting.